microsoft/vscode-docs/docs/copilot/overview.md

 * **Inline Chat:** Talk with Copilot while writing code, inline in your files.
 * **Quick Chat:** Bring up a Chat dropdown for quick questions and suggestions.

-To use the chat features in VS Code, install the additional [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension.
+To use the chat features in VS Code, install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension.

 > <a class="install-extension-btn" href="vscode:extension/GitHub.copilot-chat">Install the GitHub Copilot Chat extension</a>

 ### Chat view

-When developing a project or learning something new, it can be a significant help to get AI assistance on your questions, large or small.
+When you're developing a project or learning something new, it can be a significant help to get AI assistance on your questions, large or small.
 Copilot enables an interactive Chat experience that understands the context of your code, workspace, extensions, settings, and more.

 You can access the Chat view via the Activity Bar, or use the `kb(workbench.action.chat.open)` keybinding:

 ![Copilot view in VS Code Activity Bar](images/overview/copilot-view.png)

-Copilot will suggest potential questions to get started.
+Copilot suggests potential questions to get started.
 You can select any of these questions, or use the chat input box to type your own.
 Notice in the following example that Copilot Chat understands the context of your workspace when asking about "my devcontainer.json" file:

 ![Copilot explaining a devcontainer.json file](images/overview/devcontainer-explain.png)